Polymer/old-docs-site/docs/start/everything.md

 There are three conceptual layers to {{site.project_title}}:

-1. **[Using elements](/docs/start/usingelements.html)**: {{site.project_title}} provides a comprehensive set of elements--both UI and non-UI--that you can use right out of the box.
-You can mix and match {{site.project_title}} elements with other elements, including built-in elements and other custom elements.

-1. **[Creating elements](/docs/start/creatingelements.html)**: {{site.project_title}}'s declarative syntax makes it simpler to define custom elements.
-Features like two-way data binding, property observation, and gesture support help you build powerful, reusable elements.

-1. **[The Platform](/docs/start/platform.html)**: {{site.project_title}} is built on the latest web technologies, like Web Components and Object.observe.
-Not all browsers support these features yet, so {{site.project_title}}'s platform layer fills the gaps, implementing the APIs in JavaScript.
+1. **[Web components](/docs/start/platform.html)**: {{site.project_title}} is built on
+the Web Components standards.
+Not all browsers support these features yet, so the [web components polyfill layer](/docs/start/platform.html) fills the gaps, implementing the APIs in JavaScript.
 At runtime, {{site.project_title}} automatically picks the fastest path -- native implementation or JavaScript.

+1. **[The {{site.project_title}} library](/docs/start/creatingelements.html)**: The {{site.project_title}}
+library provides a declarative syntax that makes it simpler to define custom elements.
+And it adds features like two-way data binding, property observation, and gesture support help you build powerful, reusable elements.

+1. **[Elements](/docs/start/usingelements.html)**: The Core and Paper element sets form a comprehensive set of UI and non-UI elements that you can use right out of the box.
+These elements depend on the {{site.project_title}} library, but are separate and optional.
+You can use the elements without using {{site.project_title}} directly, or you can use
+{{site.project_title}} to create your own elements and not use the Core or Paper elements at all.
+You can mix and match the Core and Paper elements with other elements, including built-in elements and other custom elements.

 ## Next steps {#nextsteps}